will-moore/omero-mapr/README.rst

 .. image:: https://user-images.githubusercontent.com/92271654/246146982-97aef32b-6732-4caa-bbe0-260c73bf3576.PNG

 * "all":
     Lists all keys for which you can utilize the additional OMERO.mapr functionalities, namely searching for their values and adding URL links to them.
-One can create other keys with the Namespace set in "ns" which will appear under the same label, but other than being immutabel have no additional functionalities.
+One can create other keys with the Namespace set in "ns" which will appear under the same label, but other than being immutable have no additional functionalities.

 .. image:: https://user-images.githubusercontent.com/92271654/246147020-a72d44cd-84a1-4a11-a1b8-a06fb038bcf5.PNG